howellva/tableau-homework/README.md

 Something I noticed right away with this data was the presence of an outlier.
 There are 25 people who claimed to be born in 1888 which would be impossible.
 There may be something wrong in the way that this data was collected.
 The peak riders are those born in the late 80s (millenials).

 The longest duration for ride was found to be those who were born in 2000.
+Although they dont have many "trips" their rides tend to be much longer in duration.
 Therefore, younger riders tend to have a longer duration of ride.